Limnoria/Limnoria-doc/develop/style.rst

 * Raw strings (``r''`` or ``r""``) should be used for regular expressions.

-* Unless absolutely required by some external force, imports should be ordered by the string length of the module imported.
-I just think it looks prettier.

 * Database filenames should generally begin with the name of the plugin and the extension should be 'db'.  plugins.DBHandler does this already.